 A: Following the Distribution, we will be a public company and RemainCo will have no continuing ownership interest in us.
 In connection with the Separation and the Distribution, we and RemainCo entered into a Distribution Agreement for the purpose of accomplishing, among other things, the Separation of the business of SpinCo and the Distribution of our common shares to RemainCo's common shareholders.
-On or prior to the Distribution date, we will enter into a Transition Services Agreement with RemainCo, pursuant to which we will provide certain transition services to us.
-Under the Distribution Agreement, each of RemainCo and SpinCo agrees to indemnify, defend and hold harmless the other party, and its affiliates and certain representatives, from and after the Distribution date, from losses in connection with, among other things, (i) the liabilities assigned to, or retained by, the other party, as applicable, or (ii) the breach by such party of the Distribution Agreement.
-Each of RemainCo and SpinCo agreed to release the other party from, among other things, any and all liabilities existing or arising from any acts or events occurring or failing to occur on or prior to the Distribution, including in connection with the Separation, the Distribution or any other transactions contemplated under the Distribution Agreement and the Transition Services Agreement, and each of RemainCo and SpinCo agreed not to bring any proceeding or claim against the other party in respect of such liabilities.
+On or prior to the Distribution date, we will enter into a Transition Services Agreement with RemainCo, pursuant to which we will provide certain transition services to RemainCo and SpinCo agrees to indemnify, defend and hold harmless the other party, and its affiliates and certain representatives, from and after the Distribution date, from losses in connection with, among other things, (i) the liabilities assigned to, or retained by, the other party, as applicable, or (ii) the breach by such party of the Distribution Agreement.
+Each of RemainCo and SpinCo agrees the other party from, among other things, any and all liabilities existing or arising from any acts or events occurring or failing to occur on or prior to the Distribution Agreement and the Transition Services Agreement, and each of RemainCo and SpinCo agreement and the Transition Services Agreement, and each of RemainCo and SpinCo agreement and the Transition Services Agreement, and each of RemainCo and SpinCo agreement and the Transition Services Agreement, and each of RemainCo and SpinCo agreed not to bring any proceeding or claim against the other party in respect of such liabilities.
 We will also be party to other arrangements with RemainCo.